WeraGit/14/README.md

-# FourteenFish Developers Coding Task
+# Completed FourteenFish Developers Coding Task

 In this coding task we will ask you to display JSON data on a HTML page using JavaScript.